 Clicking on a row displays a new pane in the right-hand side of the network monitor, which provides more detailed information about the request.

-- Security (only for secure pages, and only from Firefox 37 onwards)
+- Security (only for secure pages)

 This tab lists basic information about the request: